The 7 Best Amaretto in 2023

 Luxardo Amaretto Di Saschira

-This diversity of ingredients also shows in a more complex flavor profile with bold and nuanced notes of almonds, toffee, marzipan, and baking spice.
+This diversity of ingredients also shows in a more complex flavor profile with bold and nuanced notes of sweet almonds, toffee, biscotti, marzipan, and baking spice.
+It pairs perfectly with tart flavors like lemon juice, making it an excellent base for an Amaretto Sour cocktail.

 The liqueur is slightly sweeter than most others, which makes it less suited for sipping but great as an ingredient in Amaretto cocktails.
 Here the complex flavor profile of Amaretto di Saschira pays off and rewards the drinker with evocative notes of almonds and marzipan.